 Perhaps start by reducing your passive voice use (green), then move on to removing unnecessary adverbs (blue).

 Then you can tackle difficult sentences (yellow).

 The huge benefit of Hemingway is that you have a generous limit.

 In fact, I’m not sure there is a limit.
 I copied and pasted a 20,000-word novella into the app, and it started work within seconds.

 Sure, it’s not as sophisticated and doesn’t come with all the tools a premium app has.
 But for free, you get a lot of editing help for your money.

-Even though I use premium checkers, I still use Hemingway from time to time to do a double-check.
+Even though I use premium checkers, I still use Hemingway from time to time to double-check.
 Very often, it finds issues that other apps might have missed.